 Maybe she could reason with him...

-But the thought of how he came to their packhouse two weeks ago with an army of his enforcers, the vicious malice in his eyes when he demanded Leila, how he almost looked crazed, made her thoughts stumble.
+But the thought of how he came to their packhouse two weeks ago with an army of his enforcers, the vicious malice in his eyes when he demanded Leila, how he looked so crazed, made her thoughts stumble.
 She wasn’t in the room when her grandfather and mother attempted to renegotiate with him.
 She had no idea what was discussed.
 It wasn’t until the next day they announced that Leila would become his second mate.

 And this whole nightmare began.